rjp-coder/lyricist/README.md

 Provide your songlist.csv file in the format

-songname,artist
+songname,artist\
-songname,artist
+songname,artist\
 ...

-You will need a Reedsy account set up to do online e-book publishing, and to edit the config/public.json "Reesy" section to contain your Reedsy username and password.
+You will need a Reedsy account set up to do online e-book publishing, and to edit the config/public.json "Reedsy" section to contain your Reedsy username and password.

 ## Output